-Choosing a hot tub for the first time: where to begin?
+Choosing a wood-fired hot tub for the first time: where to begin?

 Taking the firsts steps toward owning a hot tub may seem very frustrating, but it is easier when you have all the important information in one place.
 As with any big purchase, choosing the right tub for your needs means sorting through many options and upgrades.
 There are so many questions you should ask yourself while discovering which hot tub features matter the most.
 Therefore, we have prepared you a guide for making the perfect selection.

-1. Decide where to place your hot tub
+1. Decide where to place your wood-burning / electric hot tub

 There are five types of timber that are most common among our customers.
 Siberian spruce, larch, thermo wood, oak and red cedar.
 Each of them has different characteristics and differ in color as well.
 Anyway, the colour shouldn’t be the main criteria, because all these types of timber can be painted in your desired color.
 Normally the lifespan of a hot tub is more than 10 years if it is well maintained.
 However, some types are more resistant to rot or shrinkage as well as more expensive than the others.
 Siberian Spruce is the cheapest option whereas red cedar is the most luxurious.
 Completely wooden hot tubs require more maintenance in general, but it gives you 100% natural feeling.